• Skip to primary navigation

 Don’t worry, I’ve got you covered!
 We’ll help you choose exactly which shoes to pack for a summer vacation in Europe, which ones to leave at home, and how to save space for other Europe travel necessities in your luggage.

 We’ll start with the essentials: everyday walking shoes, flat sandals, and dressy heels.
 And, if you plan on doing any hiking, I’ll help you pick the best shoes for that, too!
-This is your guide to packing the best shoes to travel Europe.
+This is your guide to packing the best shoes for traveling in Europe.

 Essential Women’s Walking Shoes for Europe in Summer